Victoria Vinton

-Victoria Vinton, born Victoria Velnette Vinton (August 23, 1912 – June 12, 1980) was an early B-movie actress, starring in over thirty films from 1932 into 1940, mostly in westerns.
+Victoria Vinton (August 23, 1912 – June 12, 1980), born Victoria Velnette Vinton, was an early B-movie actress, starring in over thirty films from 1932 into 1940, mostly in westerns.

 Early life

 Born in New Jersey, she was the daughter of Victor Vinton and Lucille Vinton Strahl.
 She had a younger sister, Violet.
 Vinton was a good looking young woman in her youth, and was often called in her acting days "a Jean Harlow look alike".

 Victoria Vinton and her sister, Violet (1914-2003), relocated with their father to California following their parents' divorce.
 Their father found work alongside his brother-in-law as a motion picture cameraman, but his long hours meant that his daughters were alternately raised by their grandmother as well as an aunt and uncle.
 Growing up with the movie industry all around her, as a young woman, Vinton decided to pursue a show business career.